HiddenStage/divide/BUILDING.md

 setup.bat
 ```

-*If you run into ‘cmd’ is not recognized as an internal or external command. make sure you have “C:\Windows\System32” in your Path variable.*
+*If you run into ‘cmd’ is not recognized as an internal or external command, make sure you have “C:\Windows\System32” in your Path variable.*

 ##Step 3
 Go the the root directory then clean and build the project.
 (This may take awhile as libraries will download and tests will be run)